ScottJams/scottjams.github.io/index.markdown

 &nbsp;

-## Current Position - Programmer at Coatsink - 2 Years
+## Coatsink - Programmer - 2 Years
 I currently work as a Programmer at Coatsink, acting as the Code Lead on the online multiplayer game [Ready, Set, Cook!](https://www.facebook.com/gaming/play/301781071466501).
 Ready, Set, Cook! is hosted on the Facebook Instant Gaming platform, and attracts over 2 million unique Monthly Active Users

 <p align="center">